-We first sought to elucidate if acute use of an HPI impacts taste bud maintenance, as chronic administration of HPIs in humans and mice affects the taste system (Kumari et al., 2015; Kumari et al., 2017; LoRusso et al., 2011; Rodon et al., 2014; Tang et al., 2012; Yang et al., 2015).
-After one week of HhAntag treatment, taste bud number and size trended downward, while the incidence of degenerating FFP was significantly increased.
+We first sought to elucidate whether acute use of an HPI impacts taste bud maintenance, as chronic administration of HPIs in humans and mice affects the taste system (Kumari et al., 2015, 2017; LoRusso et al., 2011; Rodon et al., 2014; Tang et al., 2012; Yang et al., 2015).
+After 1 week of HhAntag treatment, taste bud number and size were slightly, but not significantly, decreased, and the incidence of degenerating FFP was significantly increased.
 Even though these differences were small or not statistically significant, they nonetheless suggested that HH-dependent molecular mechanisms regulating taste cell renewal were already affected by 7 days but had not yet been translated into a robust cellular phenotype.

-In the adult tongue, SOX2 is moderately expressed in PG cells and FFP walls and more highly expressed in a subset of intragemmal taste bud cells, whereas SOX2 expression is low in the basal keratinocytes of the non-taste epithelium (Ohmoto et al., 2017; Okubo et al., 2006; Okubo et al., 2009; Suzuki, 2008).
+In the adult tongue, SOX2 is moderately expressed in PG cells and FFP walls and more highly expressed in a subset of IG taste bud cells, whereas SOX2 expression is low in the basal keratinocytes of the nontaste epithelium (Ohmoto et al., 2017; Okubo et al., 2006, 2009; Suzuki, 2008).
 In adult mice, after transection of the glossopharyngeal nerve innervating the posterior circumvallate taste papilla, taste buds disappear, as does SOX2 expression in taste progenitors and taste buds.
-Nerve regeneration is required for taste bud regeneration (Cheal and Oakley, 1977) and similarly, nerve regeneration leads to reappearance of high levels of SOX2 expression in PG cells followed by expression within the regenerating taste buds (Suzuki, 2008), suggesting SOX2 is involved in adult taste bud regeneration.
-Monitoring SOX2 activity via SOX2-GFP expression in HhAntag treated mice, we found that SOX2-GFP was significantly decreased in FFP taste epithelium after 7 days of drug treatment.
-Interestingly, with HPI treatment, we detected a greater effect on SOX2-GFP expression in the PG progenitors compared to SOX2-GFP inside taste buds, which aligns with the perigemmal pattern of recovery of SOX2 expression prior to taste bud regeneration after denervation (Suzuki, 2008).
-In sum, these data support the model that blocking HH signaling: (1) triggers downregulation of SOX2 expression in HH-responding perigemmal progenitors, followed by (2) reduced SOX2 expression in mature taste cells, and finally (3) taste bud regression (Fig. 7O).
+Nerve regeneration is required for taste bud regeneration (Cheal and Oakley, 1977) and, similarly, nerve regeneration leads to reappearance of high levels of SOX2 expression in PG cells followed by expression within the regenerating taste buds (Suzuki, 2008), suggesting that SOX2 is involved in adult taste bud regeneration.
+Monitoring SOX2 activity via SOX2-GFP expression in HhAntagtreated mice, we found that SOX2-GFP was significantly decreased in FFP taste epithelium after 7 days of drug treatment.
+Interestingly, with HPI treatment, we detected a greater effect on SOX2-GFP expression in the PG progenitors compared with SOX2-GFP inside taste buds, which aligns with the PG pattern of recovery of SOX2 expression prior to taste bud regeneration after denervation (Suzuki, 2008).
+In summary, these data support the model that blocking HH signaling: (1) triggers downregulation of SOX2 expression in HH-responding PG progenitors, followed by (2) reduced SOX2 expression in mature taste cells, and finally (3) taste bud regression (Fig. 8A,B).

 Prior studies have suggested that SOX2 is required but not sufficient for embryonic taste bud formation.
-Sox2 hypomorphic embryos, which express ~20% of normal SOX2 levels, fail to form differentiated taste buds at birth, while Sox2 gain-of-function does not induce taste bud differentiation (Okubo et al., 2006).
+Sox2 hypomorphic embryos, which express ~20% of normal SOX2 levels, fail to form differentiated taste buds at birth, but Sox2 gain of function does not induce taste bud differentiation (Okubo et al., 2006).
 Our findings extend a requirement for SOX2 to adult taste bud renewal, as loss of SOX2 in adult tongue progenitors causes taste bud deterioration.
-Compared to the effect of HH pathway inhibition that primarily impacts taste buds, however, Sox2 deletion prompts a much more dramatic lingual phenotype that includes perturbation of taste buds and non-taste epithelium.
-This result is not unexpected, as the SOX2 transcription factor functions in a host of processes, and is regulated by or alternately regulates a multitude of signaling pathways (Liu et al., 2013b), including the Wnt pathway, which is a key regulator of taste and lingual epithelial cell renewal.
-While the role of SOX2, if any, in mediating Wnt signaling in tongue is unknown, loss of Sox2 likely disrupts many molecular regulators.
+Compared with the effect of HH pathway inhibition, which primarily impacts taste buds, however, Sox2 deletion prompts a much more dramatic lingual phenotype that includes perturbation of taste buds and non-taste epithelium.
+This result is not unexpected, as the SOX2 transcription factor functions in a host of processes, and is regulated by or itself regulates a multitude of signaling pathways (Liu et al., 2013b), including the Wnt pathway, which is a key regulator of taste and lingual epithelial cell renewal.
+Although the role of SOX2, if any, in mediating Wnt signaling in tongue is unknown, loss of Sox2 likely disrupts many molecular regulators.